-Note: If you’ve purchased the Vatican & Sistine Chapel excursion, or the Sagrada Familia excursion, you’re required to cover your knees and shoulders before entering the Cathedral.
+Note: If you’ve purchased the Vatican optional excursion, you are required to cover your shoulders and knees when entering the basilica.

 Check your online account 30 days prior to departure for your flight itinerary and confirmation number.
-You can check in to your flight 24 hours prior to departure.
-If you prefer to check in at the airport, plan to arrive 2.5 – 3 hours before departure.
+Using your 6-digit reservation code, you can reserve your seat (this is typically available 30 days to 24 hours before departure) and check in to your flight 24 hours prior to departure.
+If you prefer to check in at the airport, that’s okay, too.
+Regardless, plan to arrive 2.5 – 3 hours before departure.

 - If your flight is cancelled or delayed: Don’t worry!
 We design the first day of tour as an arrival day in case of flight delays or cancellations.
-Work with the airline to get rebooked on the next available flight, then let your Tour Director know your new arrival time
+Work with the airline to get rebooked on the next available flight, then let your Tour Director know your new arrival time.

-- If you slept in and missed your flight: You should still talk to the airline and see if they can get you on the next available option.
-Tears may help in this case…
+- If you sleep in and miss your flight: You should still talk to the airline and see if they can get you on the next available option.
+Tears may help in this case.

 Arriving in Rome

-Your Tour Director will communicate on Facebook or email about where to meet them at the airport.
+- For tours departing before June 15, 2022: Your Tour Director will communicate on Facebook, WhatsApp, or email about where to meet them at the airport.
 This is another reason you should join your Facebook group.

 Getting from A to B

-As you prepare to spend time in new cities, countries, and cultures, here are some expert tips to help you live like a true European.
+As you prepare to spend time in numerous new cities, countries, and cultures, here are some expert tips to help you live like a true European.

-- Practice the local language when greeting people or ordering food - It goes a long way with the locals
+- Practice the local language when ordering - It goes a long way with the locals

 - Water is an added cost at restaurants, and you have to choose between still or sparkling